Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/i/intltool/README.md

   * On eiger the Perl package XML::Parser is actually installed in the system Perl so we may be able to build without the EasyBuild Perl as a dependency.
 However, for now we avoid this as we do not know what the situation on LUMI will be.

+  * From LUMI/23.12 on, license information is included in the installation.